Spending $153, Edward Durr ousts NJ Senate leader Sweeney

 The compact with Christie put Sweeney at odds with public sector unions, who would go on to become key supporters of Murphy.

+“I think he was a remarkable senator and Senate president, and as I have often reminded my progressive friends that we never could have gotten all those bills on Gov. Murphy’s desk for him to sign without the cooperation of the Senate president,” Weinberg said.

+Among the hundreds of bills Sweeney shepherded through: recreational marijuana legalization, paid sick leave and a hike in the minimum wage — twice, once through a constitutional amendment under Chris Christie and again through a bill under Murphy.

-His feud with the state’s biggest teacher’s union over retirement benefits among other issues led to a 2017 battle in which the New Jersey Education Association spent millions to try to defeat Sweeney against his GOP challenger.
+Sweeney had faced electoral opposition before.
+In 2017, his feud with the state’s biggest teacher’s union over retirement benefits among other issues led to a battle in which the New Jersey Education Association spent millions to try to defeat Sweeney.
 The union’s effort failed.

 But this year, Durr defeated him, spending $153.31, according to Election Law Enforcement Commission documents.